humhub/app/README.md

 The mobile app provides direct access to a HumHub network from a phone or tablet.
 It is intended to cover common mobile workflows such as:

-- open your HumHub instance quickly
+- Direct access to your HumHub instances
-- follow activity streams and spaces
-- receive push notifications
+- Receive real-time mobile push notifications
 - open shared links directly in the app
 - upload and share files, photos, and videos
-- staying connected away from a desktop browser
+- staying connected while away from a desktop browser

 ## Open Source